dpasqualin/sfreemapr/README.md

 You need to have R installed on your system.
 If you are using a debian/ubuntu based distribution, just type the following command in a terminal.

-sudo apt-get install r-base-core
+`sudo apt-get install r-base-core`

 ### Package Requirements for Development

-sudo apt-get install r-base-core texlive-full
+`sudo apt-get install r-base-core texlive-full`

 ###  R Dependencies

-Run within R
-install.packages("phytools")
+Before build and install *sfreemap* make sure you have installed the package *phytools*.
+Run the following command within R.

+`install.packages("phytools")`

 ### Build and Install

+Run the following command, considering that you have this repository under the directory *sfreemap*.

-R CMD build sfreemap && R CMD INSTALL sfreemap
+`R CMD build sfreemap && R CMD INSTALL sfreemap`

+After it you can open R and load sfreemap with `require(sfreemp)` and use it as a regular R package.
+If you want to have the documentation type `R CMD check sfreemap`.
+The PDF file will be generated and stored in a directory called *sfreemap.Rcheck*.

 ### Example